How to Extract EPUB to HTML with GroupDocs.Parser for Java

 Q: What is GroupDocs.Parser for Java used for?

-A: It is a library designed to extract text, metadata, and images from many file formats, including EPUB.
+A: It extracts text, metadata, and images from many file formats—including EPUB—providing ready‑to‑display HTML or plain text.

 Q: How do I set up my project with Maven?